Package Leaflet: Information for the User

 This medication may make it difficult to become pregnant.

 Ibuprofen belongs to a group of medications that may affect fertility in women.
-This effect is reversible when treatment with the medication is stopped.
-Inform your doctor if you are planning to become pregnant or if you have difficulty doing so.
+This effect is reversible when treatment with the medication is discontinued.
+You should inform your doctor if you are planning to become pregnant or if you have problems doing so.

-Be aware of this when you need to be highly alert, for example, when driving.
-Be careful when driving or operating machinery until you know how this medication affects you.
+You should take this into account on occasions when a high level of alertness is required, for example, driving.
+Be careful when driving or using machines until you know how this medication affects you.

-Leave at least6hours between one dose and another..
+Wait at least 6hours between one dose and another.

-If a single tablet does not control symptoms, a maximum of two tablets may be taken not more than three times a day.
-Due to the presence of paracetamol, the individual dose of two tablets is intended for patients with a body weight of 60kg or more.
+If a single tablet does not control the symptoms, a maximum of two tablets can be taken no more than three times a day.
+Due to the presence of paracetamol, the individual dose of two tablets is intended for patients with a body weight of 60 kg or more.

-If you have mild to moderate liver or kidney insufficiency or are an elderly patient, your doctor will tell you the correct dose to take, which will be the lowest possible dose.
-Do not take this medication if you have liver or kidney insufficiency.
+If you have mild to moderate liver or kidney failure or are an elderly patient, your doctor will tell you the correct dose to take, which will be the lowest possible dose.
+Do not take this medication if you have liver or kidney failure.

 Use in children and adolescents